How to build Graphene?¶

 Alternatively, if you want to use the DCAP versions of the SDK and driver, download and install it from:

-cd Pal/src/host/Linux-SGX/sgx-driver make # The console will be prompted to ask for the path of Intel SGX driver code sudo insmod gsgx.ko sudo sysctl vm.mmap_min_addr = 0
+cd Pal/src/host/Linux-SGX/sgx-driver make # the console will prompt you for the path to the Intel SGX driver code # (simply press ENTER if you use the in-kernel Intel SGX driver) sudo insmod gsgx.ko

 To build Graphene with Intel SGX support, in the root directory of Graphene repo, run the following command: